ryanpv/mal-simp-api/README.md

 To check out the live site, visit [WorldAnime](https://mal-simplified.web.app/)

-If you'd like to take a look at the front-end source code, visit [WorldAnime-Front-End](https://github.com/ryanpv/mal-simp)
+If you'd like to take a look at the front-end source code, go to [mal-simp](https://github.com/ryanpv/mal-simp)

 ![WorldAnime-Screenshot](https://github.com/ryanpv/mal-simp/blob/main/public/WorldAnime-Screenshot.jpg)